 Ang Bistro sa Remedios is the perfect place to visit if you want no-frills honest to goodness traditional Filipino fare.
 From the moment you step in, until the end of your meal, you get to experience Filipino hospit

-Toyo which means soy sauce in Tagalog.
+[March 27, 2019] Toyo which means soy sauce in Tagalog.
 Why Toyo?
 Navarra sees it as a spirit condiment.
 People look at it as simple, its day-to-day.
 But there are a lot of layers and elements involved in making it.
-Its complex yet simple and that character truly represents what Toyo Eatery is all about.
+It is complex yet simple and that character truly represents what Toyo Eatery is all about.

 Toyo opened its doors last March 2016 to rave reviews and is located at The Alley, a compound at Karrivin Plaza along Chino Roces.

 Chef Jordy Navarra’s clean technique was helmed both by his innate passion, talent and at the same time a true reflective work coming from his previous experiences at The Fat Duck in the UK and Bo Innovation in Hong Kong.